 Reviews shall be conducted in an objectively, comprehensive, and accurate manner, while any observations shall be formulated clearly and supported by arguments.

-Any appointed reviewer who feels unqualified to review the research reported in a manuscript, or is otherwise aware that a prompt or accurate review will be impossible, shall notify the editor and step down from the review process.
+Any appointed reviewer who feels unqualified to review the research reported in a manuscript, or is otherwise aware that a prompt or accurate review will be impossible, shall notify the Executive Editor and step down from the review process.

 The Editor in charge will protect the confidentiality of individual information (e.g. that obtained through the doctor–patient relationship or with questionnaires).
 It is therefore almost always necessary to obtain written informed consent from patients, experimental subjects and interviewees described in case reports and for photographs of informants and participants.
 It may be possible to publish without explicit consent if the report is important to public general public concern, if such consent is unusually burdensome to obtain, and if a reasonable individual would be unlikely to object to publication (all three conditions must be met).7.
 Ensuring the integrity of the academic effort and pursuing misconduct